 New Orleans' resilience strategy should include the retrofitting, restoration, and protection of historic sites and districts.
-According to the U.S. Environmental Protection Agency, the construction industry produced 6 percent of total U.S. industrial greenhouse gas emissions in 2002 (the most recent year of analysis).
-Historic preservation is therefore an important component of carbon emissions reduction in the United States.
-Additionally, historic structures in New Orleans tend to be well-adapted to New Orleans' ecology, making them inherently energy-efficient: Many are raised above the floodplain, and vernacular architectural features like the shotgun floor plan and elongated windows that characterize many historic New Orleans homes facilitate cross-breezes that decrease reliance on air conditioning.
+According to the U.S. Environmental Protection Agency, the construction industry produced 6 percent of total U.S. industrial greenhouse gas emissions in 2002 (the most recent year of analysis).4 Historic preservation is therefore an important component of carbon emissions reduction in the United States.
+Additionally, historic structures in New Orleans tend to be well-adapted to New Orleans' ecology, making the minherently energy-efficient: Manual Man the floodplain, and vernacular architectural features like the shotgun floor plan and elongated windows that characterize many historic New Orleans homes facilitate cross-breezes that decrease reliance on air conditioning.
 Even so, historic structures and neighborhoods may be vulnerable to the more intense storms and higher average temperatures associated with climate change, necessitating appropriate retrofits.

 The Preservation Resource Center has exemplified the potential "win-win" of working within the intersection between historic preservation and environmental sustainability in its "green" renovations of many historic homes.5 visibility as a treasure house of historic architecture and as an environmentally vulnerable location, the city could become a national model for sustainable preservation.
 In New Orleans, sustainable preservation should encompass on-site water management and green infrastructure because energy savings result from decreased reliance on pumped drainage and improved water management may protect historic fabric from excess moisture and related damage.
-To avoid perceived incompatibility between preservation standards and the city's resilience goals, the city's historic preservation agencies and non-profits could join with the U.S. Green Building Council (USGBC), which has a New Orleans affiliate, the American Institute of Architects, Make It Right, Global Green, Greater New Orleans Water Collaborative, the State Historic Preservation Office, National Trust for Historic Preservation, FEMA, the National Center for Preservation Training and Technology and other groups to establish guidelines for appropriate resilience retrofits in historic settings.
-These guidelines should address energy efficiency, on-site water management, elevation and related issues.
+To avoid perceived incompatibility between preservation standards and the city's resilience goals, tThe city's historic preservation agencies and non-profits could join with the U.S. Green Building Council (USGBC), which has a New Orleans affiliate, the American Institute of Architects, Make It Right, Global Green, Greater New Orleans Water Collaborative, the State Historic Preservation Office, National Trust for Historic Preservation, FEMA and the National Center for Preservation Training and Technology to establish guidelines for appropriate resilience retrofits in historic settings.
+These guidelines should address energy efficiency, on-site water management, elevation and related issues. and other groups to seek funding for a signature initiative joining historic preservation and sustainable building.